EDA - Exploratory Data Analysis in Python

 - If the histogram plots are more centered, it represents the locations of peaks.

-- Skewness is depicted by observing whether the histogram is symmetrical or skewed to the left or right.
+- Skewness is found by observing whether the histogram is symmetrical or skewed to the left or right.

 df['quality'] = df['quality'].astype(str)